nordic-institute/X-Road-development/WORKFLOW.md

 12.2.2 Source code

-- Is the source code for the software and its dependencies available?
+- Is the source code available?
+- Are all the required dependencies available?

 12.2.3 Non-functional requirements